 But wait… what and who is that in the background?
 Enter child number two who comes rolling in after big sister in a big, squeaky walker, maneuvering the bulky contraption like a little boss.

-Jung-a Kim, a Yoga instructor and the professor's wife, expertly collects the little disrupters as only a mother can, and herds them out, squealing their protest, in a matter of seconds.
+Jung-a Kim, a Yoga instructor and the professor’s wife, expertly collects the little disrupters as only a mother can.
+She herds them out, squealing their protest, in a matter of seconds.

 After getting them out the room, allowing her husband to carry on with his interview, she lunges back in and closes the door.

 End of the most hilarious video of the year so far.

 But is it all fun and games?